Links on Android Authority may earn us a commission. Learn more.

 Unlike Supcase or Otterbox, which exist to provide protection regardless of bulk, Caseology lets you add some style to your phone.
 Even though some of Caseology’s cases may not look ready to take a beating, every model comes with a MIL-STD 810G-516.7 certification.
 No, it’s not a typo; Caseology puts its cases through even more stringent testing than most other manufacturers.
 Essentially, the 516.7 certification adds even more shock resistance to your phone case.

-Caseology offers just about a dozen different cases.
-However, you’ll only get access to the full range if you’re carrying an iPhone.
+Caseology offers a variety of different styles of cases.
+However, you’ll only get access to the full range if you carry an iPhone.
 Android users are limited to a few of the most popular models, and only if you have a reasonably new flagship device.
 However, whether you have one case to choose from or a dozen, Caseology won’t break the bank.
 Most offerings will run you between $20 and $30.

 Caseology is a relatively young case maker compared to the likes of Otterbox.
 It’s only been around for a few years, but the brand itself is in good hands.
-In fact, Caseology is a subsidiary of Spigen, one of the most trusted names in cases.
-That should mean good things for anyone who wants a reliable case that will last a while.
+Caseology is a subsidiary of Spigen, one of the most trusted names in cases.
+Unlike Spigen, which offers fairly sober designs mostly limited to black, Caseology cases come in a much wider variety of colors, styles, and designs.
+However, they have the same great quality, making them an excellent choice for just about anyone.

 What kind of Caseology case do I need?

 Case makers tend to fall into specific areas of expertise.
 For Otterbox, that’s tough and rugged protection.
-For Caseology, it means thin, hybrid designs.
+For Caseology, it means thin or hybrid designs.
 You’ll find plenty of multi-piece options, but there are several specialty designs as well.
-Many of them are restricted to iPhones, however, so double-check before you buy.
+However, many of them are restricted to iPhones, so double-check before you buy.
 Here are a few things to look for when you start shopping:

-- Design and colorways: There are tons of cases out there that come in black, but Caseology offers plenty of colorful alternatives.
+- Design and colorways: There are many cases out there that come in black, but Caseology offers plenty of colorful alternatives.
 The Parallax comes in four or five shades, and you can often choose a bright bumper on the Skyfall.

 - Level of protection: While most cases are thin hybrids, you still have some degree of control over your protection.
-If you rarely slip up, then the thin Dual Grip is perfect.
-The Legion, on the other hand, provides high-end rugged protection.
+If you rarely slip up, then most cases will be fine.
+For more protection, check out the Stratum.

 The best Caseology case: Parallax